 - A community leader of youth in grades Kindergarten to Grade 12, e.g. youth group leaders, leaders of sports groups, after school program leaders etc.

-- Nominee has made a positive improvement to accessibility and inclusion for people of all abilities in their classroom, school or greater community between June 1, 2020 and May 8, 2021
+3. Nominee has made a positive improvement to accessibility and inclusion for people with physical disabilities in their classroom, school or greater community between June 2021 and May 2022

 1. What if the Difference Makers are a group of students on a project or part of a club?